jurgensweere/episodealert/readme.md

 ### Work

 ```
-  grunt watch to watch for changes
+  'grunt watch' to watch for changes
+  'php artisan serve' to start a webserver in root of the project (or you can install apache)

 ```